stocker88/nextjswebsite/_posts/compoundinterest.md

 ## 3. Understand the math behind Compounding

-There is no easy trick without a mathematical formula, you don’t need to be a genius with a financial education to understand what is compounding, and yet someone uninformed about finance probably never heard the term before.
+There is no easy trick without a mathematical formula, you don’t need to be a genius with a financial education to understand what is compounding.

 Compounding is like a snowball effect for your money.